schibsted/spid-tech-docs/resources/articles/paylink-api.md

 :body

-Paylinks allow clients to charge a customer for products without storing them in SchAcc's product database.
+Paylinks allow clients to charge a customer for products without storing them in Schibsted account's product database.
 A paylink contains products, their prices and other metadata.
-It comes with a URL that takes the user to SchAcc checkout where they can pay for the products.
-Upon completion, the user is sent back to the client with a confirmation from SchAcc.
+It comes with a URL that takes the user to Schibsted account checkout where they can pay for the products.
+Upon completion, the user is sent back to the client with a confirmation from Schibsted account.
 A paylink object represents a single purchase, and may only be used once.

 Paylink items are what end-users actually pay for.
 Each item has a price (which